Frequently Asked Questions

 Can I bring my pet?

 Please refrain from bringing your pet to any of our classes.
 Our classes are for humans only, however you will leave class feeling confident about how to do an exam on your own pet!
+Check out our dog hiking seminar for a chance to bring your four-legged friends!

 Do you offer certification?

 Every student will receive a basic Pet Rescue Education certificate at the end of their class.
 For enhanced credibility, those who attend the professionals add-on will take a written & skills exam to become a Professional Pet Rescuer.
 These students must demonstrate knowledge retention and skills competence, re-certify through our organization every two years and will be listed in our registry.
+Professional students will also receive Pet Rescue Education window decals, wallet card and deluxe certificate.

 Where do you get your information & who verifies the certifications?